ember-learn/ember-blog/content/ember-6-0-released.md

 This post will cover our release strategy, how to upgrade, what to expect, and deprecated APIs that were removed.

-This release follwos the release strategy and goals proposed in [RFC 830, Evolving Ember's Major Version Process](https://rfcs.emberjs.com/id/0830-evolving-embers-major-version-process).
+This release follows the release strategy and goals proposed in [RFC 830, Evolving Ember's Major Version Process](https://rfcs.emberjs.com/id/0830-evolving-embers-major-version-process).
 To summarize, every 12 minor releases, Ember will ship a new major release, which removes any deprecated code targeted for that major version.